villasite/sba/_posts/2020-06-05-monday-rev-will-hall.md

 ---
 **12 PM**

-Join us for a session at noon (CDT) as we gather as a church family.
+Join us for this talk by our honored guest William E. Hall, the Senior Pastor of St. James Church in Chicago, IL.
 Part of the "On Time God Online" series.

 <p class="text-danger"><b>Meeting ID</b>: 831 1388 8867
 <br>